-Project Based Learning Activites in Science, Technology, Engineering & Math (STEM)
+- Project Based Learning Activities in Science, Technology, Engineering & Math (STEM)

-Positive and Fun Learning Environment for all Students
+- Positive and Fun Learning Environment for all Student

 The Bridge program runs daily after school from the moment school ends until 6pm.
 It has 3 components: Academics, Enrichment, Physical Recreation.
 We partner with teachers and community based organizations to offer the best program possible.

 Mission: Migrant Education Region 23 through its dedicated and committed staff, will provide supplemental services that encourage educational opportunities leading to empowerment and success in the lives of migrant students and their families.